twaclaw/pi-cluster/README.md

 ### Bootstrap and Configuration

-The SD cards must be flashed (I used [raspbian](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md)), ssh enabled (just create an empty file called "ssh" in the boot partition: `touch /mount-point/boot/ssh`), and the cluster powered up (of course) before starting with the configuration.
-I used Ansible to configure the devices.
-By using Ansible, most of the configuration can be done simultaneously on all the devices.
+The SD cards must be flashed (e.g. with [raspbian](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md)), ssh enabled (by creating an empty file called "ssh" in the boot partition: `touch /mount-point/boot/ssh`), and the cluster turned on (of course) before starting with the configuration.
+[Ansible](https://www.ansible.com/) was used to automate the configuration.
+In this way, most of the configuration can be done simultaneously on all devices.

-* `nmap` or similar can be used to discover the devices IP addresses (my network IP address is 172.16.0.0/24).
+* `nmap` or similar can be used to discover the devices IP addresses (in this case within the network 172.16.0.0/24).
 The IP addresses can be listed in an Ansible [inventory.cfg](ansible/inventory.cfg).

     ```bash
     sudo nmap -sn 172.16.0.0-255 |grep rasp -i  -B 2